Leg Pain Treatment in Sugar Land

 - Reducing the amount of oxygen in your blood, which can increase leg pain.

-- Irritating the lining of blood vessels, which can speed hardening of the arteries (atherosclerosis).
+- Irritating the lining of blood vessels, which can speed the hardening of the arteries (atherosclerosis).

-People with IC who continue to smoke also have a 10-fold greater risk for limb amputation.
+People with IC who continue to smoke also have a 10-fold greater risk of limb amputation.

 Most podiatric physicians include an antismoking component as a routine part of their encounters with all patients regardless of the diagnosis and no matter what age.